cython/cython/docs/src/tutorial/pure.rst

 To go beyond that, Cython provides language constructs to add static typing and cythonic functionalities to a Python module to make it run much faster when compiled, while still allowing it to be interpreted.
 This is accomplished either via an augmenting :file:`.pxd` file, or via special functions and decorators available after importing ``cython``.

+Although it is not typically recommended over writing straight Cython code to a :file:`.pyx` file, one can have specific reasons to do so - easier testing, collaboration with pure Python developers, etc.
+In pure mode, you are more or less restricted to code that can be expressed (or at least emulated) in Python, plus static type declarations.
+Anything beyond that can only be done in .pyx files with extended language syntax, because it depends on compilation.

 Augmenting .pxd